-The purpose of Chapter 205A, Hawaii Revised Statutes (HRS), and Special Management Area Rules and Regulations of the County of Hawaii is to preserve, protect and, where possible, to restore the natural resources of the coastal zone areas.
+The purpose of Chapter 205A, Hawaii Revised Statutes (HRS) and Special Management Area Rules and Regulations of the County of Hawaii, is to preserve, protect, and where possible, to restore the natural resources of the coastal zone areas.
 Therefore, special controls on development within an area along the shoreline are necessary to avoid permanent loss of valuable resources and the foreclosure of management options.

-The development of the twelve (12) lot subdivision will not have any significant adverse environmental or ecological effect, except as such adverse effect is minimized to the extent practicable and clearly outweighed by public health, safety or compelling public interest.
+The development of the approximately 27-unit condominium project will not have any significant adverse environmental or ecological effect, except as such adverse effect is minimized to the extent practicable and clearly outweighed by public health, safety, or compelling public interest.
 Such adverse effect shall include, but not be limited to, the potential cumulative impact of individual developments, each one of which taken in itself might not have a substantial adverse effect and elimination of planning options.
-The proposed subdivision will consist of twelve 16,000+ square foot lots and other related facilities.
-The proposed subdivision is located mauka of Alii Drive approximately 600 feet from the shoreline.
-The property was cleared and used for pasture in the past, and was graded and bulldozed.
-Current vegetation on the property is dominated by non-native plants.
+The project consists of a three story building, approximately 27-unit condominium and other related facilities.
+The proposed project is located mauka of

+Alii Drive approximately 400 feet from the shoreline.
+The property was graded and bulldozed.
+The flora on the subject property is sparse, consisting of one monkey pod tree, (samanea saman), koa-haole (leucaena leucocephala), castor bean (ricinus comminunis) and various weeds.
 There are no known rare or endangered plant life or animal species on the property or in its immediate vicinity.
 Therefore, there would be no adverse impact to recreational and visual resources, access to and along the shoreline nor coastal ecosystems.
-The proposed subdivision would not impact the immediate adjacent properties as the subject property is surrounded by resort, condominiums, single family residences and vacant lands.
+The proposed development would not impact the immediate adjacent properties as the subject property is surrounded by resort, condominiums, single family residences and vacant lands.

-The proposed subdivision is consistent with the objectives and policies as provided by Chapter 205A, HRS, and Special Management Area guidelines contained in Rule No. 9 of the Planning Commission Rules of Practice and Procedure.
-According to the applicant, the proposed project will be hooked up to the County of Hawaii's Alii Drive sewer system.
+The proposed development is consistent with the objectives and policies as provided by Chapter 205A, HRS, and Special Management Area guidelines contained in Rule No. 9 of the Planning Commission Rules of Practice and Procedure.
+According to the applicant, the proposed project will be hooked up to the County of Hawaii's Keauhou Wastewater Treatment Plant.
 Any potential runoff or discharge which could reach ocean waters can be handled by on-site improvements.
 Any impacts from soil erosion and runoff during site preparation and construction phases can be adequately mitigated through compliance with existing regulations.
-With these precautionary measures in place, the proposed subdivision is not anticipated to have any substantial adverse effects on the coastal resources or environment.
+With these precautionary measures in place, the proposed development is not anticipated to have any substantial adverse effects on the coastal resources or environment.
 Likewise, the potential of finding rare or endangered animal life is not anticipated.